oceanbase/oceanbase/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 🚀 Feature Request
-description: Suggest an idea for this project
+about: Suggest an idea for this project
 title: "[feat.]: <title>"
 labels: ["type: feature"]
 ---